 If possible, bring originals or certified copies of these supporting documents.

-If your spouse or children will be applying for their TD visas separately from you after your TN has been approved, they should be sure to carry original documents evidencing their relationship to you in addition to proof of their Canadian citizenship (such as their passports), a copy of your TN visa stamp and I-94 showing your TN admission, and proof that you are maintaining your TN status (most recent pay stubs or employment verification letter signed by your employer).
+If your spouse or children will be applying for their TD visas separately from you after your TN has been approved, they should carry original documents evidencing their relationship to you in addition to proof of their Canadian citizenship (such as their passports), a copy of your TN visa stamp and I-94 showing your TN admission, and proof that you are maintaining your TN status (most recent pay stubs or employment verification letter signed by your employer).

 If all goes well and the CBP officer approves your TN application, here's what happens next.